mj3smile/capstone_Xplisit/README.md

 1. Download Dataset ,then Unzip it,
 2. Split dataset into training and testing
 3. Data Preprocessing
-4. Train the model with CNN base model
-5. Make a training and testing batch using train generator
+4. Make a training and testing batch using train generator
-6. Training the model with 3 type class dataset
+5. Training using baseline CNN with 3 type class dataset
-7. Improve Training the model with 18 type class dataset
+6. Try Training using baseline CNN 18 type class dataset
-8. Improve Training the model with 15 type class dataset, remove 3 type class that contain less than 20
+7. Improve Training the model with 15 type class dataset, remove 3 type class that contain less than 20
-9. Improve the model with transfer learning model Xception
+8. Improve the model with transfer learning model Xception
-10. Saved the model weight and .json
+9. Saved the model weight and .json